freeCodeCamp/freeCodeCamp/guide/english/bash/bash-ssh/index.md

 ## Bash command: ssh

+SSH is a replacement for Telnet as well as any remote shell program that predates it.
+The main benefit it offers over other remote shells is that it is cryptographically secured by default, a now necessary feature as systems are more often than not connected via untrusted networks.

 **Used to connect to a remote computer** ,for example `ssh 123.456.789.012` will try to establish a connection with that host.
 The address of the remote computer can be provided using an IP address or, if provided, an identifier.